jdjakub/phd-thesis/ch-bl.md

 \end{lstlisting}
 }
 \centering\includegraphics[width=14cm]{masp/render-map-entry.png}
-\caption[Masp code for local colour preview]{This Masp code checks if a map entry is named ``color''.
+\caption[Masp code for local colour preview.]{This Masp code checks if a map entry is named ``color''.
 If so, it returns an appropriately coloured box with a grey border.
 Otherwise, it returns the string \texttt{unhandled}.
 The left is how we would prefer to read it; the right is slightly tidier than what is actually visible in the state viewer.}
 \label{lst:rendermapentry}
 \end{figure}

 \begin{figure}
 \centering
 \includegraphics[width=8cm]{hex-strings-vs-coloured-boxes.png}
-\caption[Local colour preview in BootstrapLab]{Before (left) and after (right) activating the Masp rendering hook.}
+\caption[Local colour preview in BootstrapLab.]{Before (left) and after (right) activating the Masp rendering hook.}
 \label{fig:hex-vs-boxes}
 \end{figure}

 \begin{figure}
 \centering
 \includegraphics[width=12cm]{grey-box.png}
-\caption[Innovation Feedback in BootstrapLab]{The grey colour constant displays as the hex string \texttt{0xaaaaaa} in the right-hand HTML tree view.
+\caption[Innovation Feedback in BootstrapLab.]{The grey colour constant displays as the hex string \texttt{0xaaaaaa} in the right-hand HTML tree view.
 However, in the left-hand tree editor, this code runs on its own source representation, turning the colour constant into a grey box instead.
 This is a minimal example of Innovation Feedback.}
 \label{fig:grey-box}
 \end{figure}